OpenVoiceOS/community-docs/docs/architecture.md

 TTS (Text To Speech) is the verbal response from OVOS.
 There are several plugins avaliable that support different engines.
 Multiple languages and voices are avaliable to use

-OVOS provides a set of public TTS servers hosted by community members.
+OVOS provides a set of public TTS servers hosted by OVOS trusted members [(Members hosting services)](members.md#Members-hosting-services).
 It uses the [ovos-tts-server-plugin](https://github.com/OpenVoiceOS/ovos-tts-server-plugin), and no additional configuration is needed.

 [Supported TTS Plugins](https://github.com/orgs/OpenVoiceOS/repositories?q=ovos-tts-plugin&type=all&language=&sort=)